 - Visitors of our Sites; and

 We collect different kinds of information when users interact with us.
 The information we collect depends on the type of user.
 We collect information you choose to provide to us when interacting with our Services.
 We may also collect information automatically from your devices.
 The following sections provide you with some more information.

 We may collect the following information relating to visitors of our Sites:

 - Technical information, including IP address; the type of browser, devices and operating systems you use; identifiers associated with the device(s) you use to access our Sites; the pages on our Site that you visit and the features you use; access dates and times; and if you navigated from or navigate to another website, the address of that website; and information regarding your internet service provider

 - Email address (e.g., if you join our waitlist, subscribe to our blog, opt in to receive other marketing materials, or submit a support request)

 - First name (e.g., if you submit a support request - full name is optional)

-During the user onboarding process, we may collect the following information.
-The elements we collect depend on our compliance and risk requirements and your risk profile.
+During the user onboarding process, we collect the following information:

 - Email address